ceremcem/ractive-i18n/README.md

-# Ractive Translation
+# Ractive Internationalization
-This HOWTO describes the proper translation approach in Ractive.
+This HOWTO describes the proper multi language approach in Ractive.

 ## Requirements